Witness Intimidation

 Holding that the jury could not convict the defendant on the advanced theory, but finding that there were other possible theories of guilt that the Commonwealth could have proceeded with at trial, the Court vacated the conviction and remanded the matter for a new trial.

 This marks yet another decision in the past several months regarding witness intimidation and the judiciary narrowing the scope of this broad statute.
 The use of this crime as a means to charge individuals for non-violent acts involving a witness or potential witness has dramatically increased in recent years.
-If you or a loved one is charged with witness intimidation, call Lowell witness intimidation defense attorney Ryan Sullivan to discuss your case and your options today.
+If you or a loved one is charged with witness intimidation, call witness intimidation defense attorneys Murat Erkan and Ryan Sullivan to discuss your case and your options today.